niteshch/EnronDataQuerying/README.md

 ```
 Run `mvn clean install` in `com.textiq.web` directory

-Copy the war file from `com.textiq.web\target` directory and paste it into the webapps folder of tomcat
+Copy the war file from `com.textiq.web/target` directory and paste it into the webapps folder of tomcat

 Start tomcat server and you can access the application using the following URL:
 [http://localhost:8080/textiq/email/](http://localhost:8080/textiq/email/)